plausible/website/_articles/lightweight-web-analytics.md

 Every KB matters when you want to keep your site fast to load.
 Plausible is built with simplicity, speed and performance in mind.

-**Plausible script weights only 1.4 KB.
-That's 16 times smaller than the Matomo script and 33 times smaller than the Google Analytics Global Site Tag.**
+**Plausible script weights less than 1 KB.
+That's more than 22 times smaller than the Matomo script and more than 45 times smaller than the Google Analytics Global Site Tag.**

-Even if a site owner figures out that there's a way to load Google Analytics script without using the Global Site Tag, Plausible is still 13 times lighter.
+Even if a site owner figures out that there's a way to load Google Analytics script without using the Global Site Tag, Plausible is still more than 17 times lighter.

 Plausible script you need to integrate into your site looks like this: